It’s that time of year again, the weather is warmer and the trees are blooming. It’s also the time of year when we encounter young wildlife.

 Can I feed wild geese and ducks?

 Ideally, you would not feed the local wildlife.
 Young geese and ducks are learning to forage.
 If they have a constant supply of food during the nice weather, they will not learn the skills they need to survive during the colder months when people are not around to supply them with food.
-Breads and potato chips are empty calories and will not provide the nutrients necessary for a sustainable life, especially during a young water fowl’s development.
+Pieces of bread and potato chips are empty calories and will not provide the nutrients necessary for a sustainable life, especially during a young waterfowl’s development.